TeachmanLab/MT-Data-CalmThinkingStudy/README.md

 ### GitHub Releases

-Releases are named based on the version number of their corresponding tag.
-The date included in Release Notes is the date of the last committed change for that tag, and all changes associated with the release are bulleted in the Release Notes.
+Releases are named based on the version of their corresponding tag.
+The date in Release Notes is the date of the last committed change for that tag, and all changes in the release are bulleted in Release Notes.

 For example, [release 1.0.0](https://github.com/TeachmanLab/MT-Data-CalmThinkingStudy/releases/tag/v1.0.0) is for tag v1.0.0.
 Although the release itself was created on 2022-02-18, the date of the last commit was 2022-01-12.